syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## Themes

 The grid export have 13 theme option to match with our [built-in control themes](http://helpjs.syncfusion.com/js/theming-in-essential-javascript-components#).
-They are
+They are as follows.

 <table>
 <tr><th>Enum</th><th>Equivalent string input</th></tr>